Aiswarya-MITS/DODO/README.md

 ​6.Connect the INMP441 Microphone to the assigned digital I2S pins on the ESP32.
 ​7.Connect the servo motor and buzzer to their designated GPIO pins.
 ​8.Upload the source code to the ESP32 using Arduino IDE.
 ​9.Power ON the system and verify the setup using the initialization cues on the OLED display.
+##Videos
 <video controls width="100%">
   <source src="demovideo.mp4" type="video/mp4">
 </video>